drnic/ninja-search-js/README.md

 Dan Ritz [dan.ritz@gmail.com](mailto:&#x64;&#x61;&#x6E;&#x2E;&#x72;&#x69;&#x74;&#x7A;&#x40;&#x67;&#x6D;&#x61;&#x69;&#x6C;&#x2E;&#x63;&#x6F;&#x6D;), [http://wurkit.com](http://wurkit.com) - thanks for coming to RailsCamp 5, Dan!

-The icon was original developed for the Cocoa application Ninja Search, for which the idea was adapted into a greasemonkey script.
+The icon was original developed for the Cocoa application Ninja Search, for which the idea was adapted into a Greasemonkey script.
 So I kept the name and thus got to keep the cool icon :)

 Sponsor
 =======